raut-ganesh/IAI-SLE1-25UME044/AI_Contribution_Log.md

 - ChatGPT was used to understand the SLE requirements.
 - ChatGPT was used to help design the AI-Based Smart Home Agent.
 - ChatGPT was used to generate and explain the Python code.
-- ChatGPT was used to prepare the README and AI Contribution Log.

 ## 2. AI-Generated Code